svc-ehealth/jareto/README.md

    * HTTP status codes
    * HTTP headers
  * mapping Java exceptions
-   * server: serialization to HTTP wire data
+   * server: serialization to HTTP wire data (JSON); these JSON exceptions
+     * can also be parsed by non-Java clients
+     * are customizable and allow transport of structured data
-   * client: de-serialization from HTTP wire data
+   * client: de-serialization from HTTP wire data (JSON)

+Depending on your requirements, you can use the server-side part of Jareto, or the client-side part, or both.

 ## Usage